cb372/unbounded-spigot-fs2/README.md

 Hmmmmmm..... time to start debugging.

-At least this time I know the Scala code works, so I can compare my implementation with that, one function at a time.
+At least this time I know the Haskell code works, so I can compare my implementation with that, one function at a time.

 Fixed a couple of bugs in BigDecimal rounding and usage of fs2 Pull, and